-Which is why my sister and I decided to tackle a slightly less-popular road trip route last summer: we decided we wanted to focus on the northern states that never seem to get enough love.
+Which is why my sister and I decided to tackle a slightly less-popular road trip route: we decided we wanted to focus on the northern states that never seem to get enough love.
 States like Montana, Wyoming, North Dakota, and South Dakota.

 These four states are some of the least-populated in the US, and yet they're home to some of the most stunning national parks, the quirkiest cities, and some of the nicest people.

-If you're interested in a unique US road trip route this summer, consider one like this.
+If you're interested in a unique US road trip route this summer (or spring or fall, or whenever), consider one like this.

-A 12-Day Road Trip Itinerary for the Northern USA
+A 12-Day Road Trip Itinerary for Montana, Wyoming, and the Dakotas

 You can technically start this northern road trip in a handful of different cities (my sister and I actually drove from where we live in Ohio), but in order to really get the most out of the time you have, I highly recommend starting/ending in either Minneapolis, Minnesota, or Sioux Falls, South Dakota.

 Sioux Falls is ideal if you can find decent flights there since it will save you some uninspiring driving.

 Highlights of this road trip route include: